 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term is sex vs. gender.
-As we near the end of Pride Month, I've spruced up this older post about terminology related to sex and gender.
+This week's terms are sex vs. gender.
+As we near the end of Pride Month, I've spruced up this older post about terminology related to sex vs. gender.
 When I initially published it early last year, it got a few really… Continue reading What Is… Sex vs. Gender?

 Trans pride flag Last week, I heard in the news that the Vatican released a statement essentially saying that transgender identities simply doesn't exist.
 It seems unlikely to be a coincidence that this was done during Pride Month.
 Dismissing transgender identities brings to mind a similar question to what's raised by the abortion debate bubbling… Continue reading Who Gets to Decide Others’ Identities?